-China's island cities: Treasure or trouble for Asia?
+China's island cities: treasure or trouble for Asia?

 The islands promise to bring much-needed development to poorer countries like Sri Lanka, whose capital is reeling from the deadly Easter Sunday bombings.

-But it comes with a "hidden debt trap", warned Ranil Senanayake, a former advisor to the ministry of megapolis development, which oversees the project.
+But it comes with a "hidden debt trap", warned Ranil Senanayake, a former adviser to the ministry of megapolis development, which oversees the project.

 "Our sewage and garbage disposal systems are cracking at their seams.
-So how can we support a so-called world-class city?"
-Mr Senanayake told AFP.
+So how can we support a so-called world-class city?" he said.

-"Either we have to borrow heavily to offer these services or its going to place a heavy burden on the Sri Lankan taxpayers."
+"Either we have to borrow heavily to offer these services or its going to place a heavy burden on the Sri Lankan taxpayers," he added.

-The interest rate for Chinese loans to Sri Lanka is about 6.5 per cent, double what other major lenders, India and Japan, charge, said Dushni Weerakoon, an independent economist.
+The interest rate for Chinese loans to Sri Lanka is about 6.5 per cent, double what other major lenders, India and Japan, charge, according to Dushni Weerakoon, an independent economist.

 Sri Lanka already had to hand a 99-year lease to China for its Hambantota deep-sea port because it could not repay loans to Beijing for the US$1.4 billion project.

-The lack of transparency in deals struck between local governments and developers remains a thorny issue on Belt and Road-related projects.
+The lack of transparency in deals struck between local governments and developers remains a thorny issue on BRI-related projects.

 In Port City, representatives of the Chinese developer will be part of a "governing body" overlooking investment decisions linked to the artificial island, local media reported.

-"The public has been left in the dark about this new governing body and it creates major concerns over the sovereignty and territorial integrity of the country," Mr Senanayake said.
+"The public has been left in the dark about this new governing body and it creates major concerns over the sovereignty and territorial integrity of the country," Mr Senanayake noted.

-Sri Lankan economic reforms minister Harsha de Silva, who is involved in creating the governing body, could not be reached for comment.

-The developer, China Communications Construction Co, and its Sri Lankan subsidiary declined to comment.

 In Malaysia, the four-island project will belong to the developer - a joint venture between Hong-Kong listed Country Garden and a local government-owned company, said Ryan Khoo, a property consultant from Alpha Marketing specialising in southern Malaysia projects.

-With two-thirds of units sold to mainland Chinese buyers well before the US$100 billion project is completed in 2035, Forest City became a lightning rod at growing Chinese influence in Malaysia during elections last year.
+With two-thirds of units sold to mainland Chinese buyers well before the US$100 billion project is completed in 2035, Forest City became a lightning rod at growing Chinese influence in Malaysia during the general election last year.

 Country Garden said in a statement it has a diverse customer base from over 30 countries and the new government has "clarified that foreigners are allowed to purchase properties at Forest City".